Skip to main content

 • Saying or doing something embarrassing because of a lack inhibition.

-• Recognizing social cues and nonverbal communication (like an eye roll) become more difficult.
+• Recognizing social cues and nonverbal communication (like an eye roll) becomes more difficult.

 • Learning becomes more difficult.